def-mycroft/test_clt/README.md

 * Run this on a computer with more computing power.
 * Differences amounting to 0.1% don't likely matter in practice \.\.\.
 * ... eHow many samples need to be taken to get a good estimate?
-* Try using different distributions as input
+* Try using different distributions as input.
+It would be interesting to use more real-world data, like stock market data.